-Replace the collar, spring and plastic knob, tightening the knob sufficiently to allow the spool to rotate smoothly but with a slight amount of braking friction.
+3. Slide the spool over the hub, ensuring that it sits snugly, and replace the collar, spring and plastic knob, tightening it sufficiently to allow the spool to rotate smoothly but with a slight amount of braking friction.
 Do not over tighten as this will exert undue pressure on the wire drive motor and may cause serious damage.

-(Ref.
-Figs. 3)
+4. (Ref.
+Fig. 3)

-- 4. Loosen the plastic knob (A) by turning it anticlockwise, (this device maintains pressure on the wire). - 5.
+Loosen the plastic knob (8) by turning it anticlockwise, (this device maintains pressure on the wire).

 Pull, on the plastic knob, so that the screw rod hinges out of its slot.
-This releases the pivoted pressure roller bracket (C).
-Raise the bracket, in the direction of the arrow, and pull out any wire that has been left in the wire liner (D), pulling it from the nozzle end of the hose.
+This releases the pivoted pressure roller bracket (9).
+Raise the bracket, in the direction of the arrow, and pull out any wire that has been left in the wire liner (11).